-Particulars Accounting Standard and Ind AS ICDS Definition Revenue of Contract • Retention Money is included as a part of contract revenue. • Definition of Contract Revenue specifically includes Retention Money.
+Particulars Accounting Standard and Ind AS ICDS Definition of Contract Revenue Retention Money is included as a part of contract revenue.
+Definition of Contract Revenue specifically includes Retention Money.
 However, in the Pre-ICDS period, there are few judicial precedents, wherein various High Courts have held that Retention Money shall be taxable only in the year when there is a right to receive the same or in the year of receipt.
-Recognition the early completion of Revenue in stage of • Recognition of Revenue in the early stage of contract only to the extent of cost.
+Recognition of Revenue in the early stage of completion Recognition of Revenue in the early stage of contract only to the extent of cost.
 No threshold provided for determining early stage of contract.
 Recognition of Revenue in the early stage of contract only to the extent of cost.
 Early stage of contract shall not extend beyond 25 percent